Richard A. Rula School of Civil and Environmental Engineering

 (Co-requisite: Credit or concurrent enrollment in CE 3503).
 A laboratory introduction to the analysis and design of systems for hydraulic and hydrologic management

-(Prerequisite: Grade of C or better in CE 2803, credit or concurrent enrollment in EM 3313).
+(Prerequisites: Grade of C or better in CE 2803 and EM 3313).
 Three hours lecture.
 Fundamentals of hydrology and hydraulics.
-Analysis and design of stormwater management systems; water distribution, stormwater, and sanitary sewer design
+Open channel flow.
+Pipe flow and pumps and reservoirs.
+Groundwater flow.
+Stormwater management

 CE 3603 Structural Mechanics: 3 hours.